milesstoetzner/stoetzms-can2x/README.md

 ## Commands

-We support the following commands.
+`can2x` supports the following commands.

 ### Bridge Start